astrophpeter/astrophpeter.github.io/_posts/2013-11-10-welcome-to-jekyll.markdown

 ---
-title:  "Welcome to Jekyll!"
+title:  "This is a test"
 date:   2013-11-10 10:18:00
-description: Thriller Comedy Horror
+description: loads of test
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!